iCliniq Logo

 How to Reduce Cancer Risk if Diagnosed With Psoriasis?

-Lifestyle modifications like avoiding smoking and alcohol, and eating a healthy and balanced diet, keeping the weight under control help reduce cancer risk factors and other health conditions like heart problems.
+Lifestyle modifications like avoiding smoking and alcohol, and eating a balanced diet, keeping the weight under control, help reduce cancer risk factors and other health conditions like heart problems.
 Psoriatic patients must consult doctors for cancer screening tests like mammograms, lung imaging, and colonoscopies.

 Cancer does not cause psoriasis, and psoriasis does not cause cancer.
-But patients with psoriasis present an overall high risk of developing cancer.
-Psoriasis is a lifelong disorder, but if efforts were made to lead a healthy lifestyle, one could reduce or minimize the risk of cancer and other health conditions.
-Increased inflammation due to psoriasis and treatment side effects of psoriasis may likely increase cancer-causing conditions in the patient.
-A person with psoriasis must be in regular checks and follow-ups.
-Cancer screening must also be discussed with the doctor.
-However, cancer-causing chances are more in psoriasis patients who have received medications and phototherapy.
-Therefore, dermatologists who treat psoriasis must advise cancer screening to their patients.
+However, patients with psoriasis present an overall high risk of developing cancer.
+Psoriasis is a lifelong disorder, but if efforts are made to lead a healthy lifestyle, one can reduce or minimize the risk of cancer and other health conditions.
+Increased inflammation due to psoriasis and the treatment side effects of psoriasis may likely increase cancer-causing conditions in the patient.
+A person with psoriasis must be in regular check-ups and follow-ups.
+However, cancer-causing risks are higher in psoriasis patients who have received medications and phototherapy.
+Therefore, regular check-ups with a skin care specialist are important.

 Frequently Asked Questions